Table of Contents

 Obsessive-compulsive disorder.
 OCD involves a cycle of obsessive fear and the compulsive response to calm the fears.

 About Depressive Disorder

 - Major Depressive Disorder.
 Symptoms include sadness, changes in eating and sleep habits, trouble focusing, feelings of shame or guilt, loss of interest in life, and thoughts about suicide.

 - Dysthymia.
 This is a type of MDD that lasts for more than two years.
 Someone with dysthymia may have severe depression or periods of milder depression.

 - Premenstrual dysphoric disorder.
 A severe form of PMS that features extreme mood swings, anger, sadness, and irritability.

 - Postpartum Depression.
 Some women experience serious depression during or after giving birth.
 The symptoms are severe fatigue, exhaustion, anxiety and profound sadness.

 - Bipolar Disorder.
 Features cycling shifts between depressive and manic moods.
 The low mood episodes can last days or weeks.

 New Medications for Anxiety

 In recent years there have been some new drug trials for the treatment of anxiety.
 The mental health field is looking forward to some new entries.
 These new drugs will be able to help patients once the drugs get FDA clearance.
 Some of the drugs include:

 Aloradine: A central nervous system neuro-active nasal spray for the treatment of social anxiety.

 NBTX-001: Contains the noble gas xenon for the treatment of post-traumatic stress disorder (PTSD).

 SRX246: A highly selective vasopressin receptor antagonist for the treatment of GAD and PTSD.

 New Medications for Depression

-Just as for anxiety, there are several new drugs on the way for the treatment of depression.
+Just as for anxiety, there are also several new drugs on the way for the treatment of depression.
 These include:

 Zulresso: An IV drug for treating postpartum depression in women.